Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Introduction

 Building on the last point, \cite{Y21} presented several explicit examples of superexpressive activation functions, which if used in a network allows us to approximate a $d$-variate continuous function with a fixed architecture and arbitrary accuracy.
 That is, the number of neurons remains the same, but the values of the parameters may change.
 This approach is notably different from using a standard network with commonly used activation functions such as ReLU.
 To achieve the desired accuracy, a standard network with a commonly used activation function typically needs to have its width and/or its depth increased based on the target accuracy.
 The growth of the number of neurons in terms of the target accuracy may range from polynomial to, in the worst-case scenario, exponential.

 The existence of a special activation function mentioned earlier has been known since the work of \cite{MP99}; however, its explicit form is unknown, even though the activation itself has many desirable properties such as sigmoidal, strictly increasing, and analytic.
+The results in \cite[Theorem 5.22 and Section 5.4.1]{I21} improved \cite{MP99} by reducing the number of neurons and using an activation function that can be evaluated via an algorithm.
 In the same vein, \cite{SYZ22} introduced several new explicit activation functions, called universal activation functions, that allow a network with a fixed architecture to achieve arbitrary accuracy when approximating a $d$-variate continuous function.
 In a follow-up work, \cite{{Wetal24}} presented additional examples of universal activation functions and evaluated their performance on various datasets.